An honor and a select opportunity

 Professor Emerita A. Kimberley Dayton is a pioneer in the growing elder law field and has helped define how the legal community thinks about aging and the law.
 Her current research uses a cross-cultural approach to elder law to expose the ugly, inevitable issue of rationing end-of-life health care expenditures.

-Professor Carolyn Grose has been expanding the concepts of “reflective lawyering” to equip lawyers to better understand and represent clients whose stories may be difficult for others to understand (whether the client is, for example, a transgendered teacher or a transnational corporation).
+Professor Carolyn Grose has been expanding the concepts of “reflective lawyering” to equip lawyers to better understand and represent clients whose stories may be difficult for others to understand (whether the client is, for example, a transgender teacher or a transnational corporation).

 Professor Emeritus Daniel S. Kleinberger, former director of the Mitchell Hamline Fellows Program, has been immersed in legislative drafting work for more than two decades, with projects ranging from the Minnesota Plain Language Contracts Act to the Uniform Limited Partnership Act.
 Currently, he is a co-reporter for and principal drafter of the Revised Uniform Limited Liability Company Act.